Migueldfr/EDA/README.md

 *Miguel De Frutos* - Estudiante del Bootcamp de Data Science en la escuela The Bridge - [Migueldfr](github.com/Migueldfr)

 ## Licencia 📄
-This project is public, it can be downloaded, and you can work with on it by yourselve.
+This project is public, it can be downloaded, and you can work with on it by yourself.